-Gerald W. Peterman, Chair; Jonathan J. Armstrong; Trevor J. Burke; John K. Goodrich; Ernest D. Gray Jr.; John F. Hart; R. Gregory Jenks; Jack G. Lewis; William H. Marty; John T. McMath; Ronald C. Sauer; Andrew J. Schmutzer; Timothy M. Sigler; Michael G. Vanlaningham; Gerald D. Vreeland; Michael G. Wechsler
+Gerald W. Peterman, Chair; Jonathan J. Armstrong; John K. Goodrich; Ernest D. Gray Jr.; John F. Hart; Jack G. Lewis; William H. Marty; John T. McMath; Ronald C. Sauer; Andrew J. Schmutzer; Timothy M. Sigler; Michael G. Vanlaningham; Gerald D. Vreeland; Michael G. Wechsler

-The Bible Department seeks to assist students to become biblically competent.
+The Department of Bible seeks to assist students to become biblically competent.
 The department aims to lead students to acquire a foundational and an intermediate understanding of the English Bible and, for the Biblical Language major, the Hebrew and Greek texts.
-The goal of the Bible Department is to provide the necessary education to equip students to carry out effective ministry in the church and parachurch organizations, complete graduate studies in Bible and related disciplines, and continue lifelong learning.
+The goal of the Department of Bible is to provide the necessary education to equip students to carry out effective ministry in the church and parachurch organizations, complete graduate studies in Bible and related disciplines, and continue lifelong learning.

-General Purpose of the Bible Department
+General Purpose of the Department of Bible

-(for non-Bible/Biblical Language/Bible-Music majors)
+(for non-Biblical Studies majors)

-The Bible Department will aim to facilitate the education of Moody Bible Institute students so that they can
+The Department of Bible will aim to facilitate the education of Moody Bible Institute students so that they can

-- trace the story line of the Old and New Testaments; - explain the canonical structure of the 66 books of the Bible; - discuss the general historical and cultural background for the Old and New Testaments; - discuss the formation of the canon and acquire a firm conviction that the Bible is the inspired, inerrant, and authoritative Word of God; and - model a lifestyle that is biblically informed and distinctly Christian.
+- trace the story line of the Old and New Testaments; - explain the canonical structure of the sixty-six books of the Bible; - discuss the general historical and cultural background for the Old and New Testaments; - discuss the formation of the canon and acquire a firm conviction that the Bible is the inspired, inerrant, and authoritative Word of God; and - model a lifestyle that is biblically informed and distinctly Christian.